-We are investigating optoelectronic materials for the next generation of infrared detectors, solar cells, and thin film electronics.
-Our emphasis is on the study of compound semiconductors (II-VI and III-V) and oxides.
-Our primary expertise and experimental capabilities are
+We are investigating optoelectronic materials for the next generation of infrared detectors, photovoltaics for solar energy generation and energy harvesting, and thin film electronics.
+Our emphasis is on the study of compound semiconductors materials and devices.

 - Simulation and Modeling of Optoelectronic Devices (Comsol, Sentaurus, Custom)